123chenluyun/brightstar/README.md

 -when combining components with custom node libraries, renderer does not like it and you will not see your expected results -jest runs a lot like jasmine
--asset management loading would've been included in my library to -if you're using babel to compile your code you need to make sure to tell jest that you're using babel and install the proper dependicies
+-asset management loading would've been included in my library to
--the documentation isn't always right